jorgemvv01/fake_store_api_client/README.md

 # Fake store API client

-A package for the Fake Store API.
+A Dart package for the Fake Store API.

 ---